First Time Buyers with Bad Credit

 Having a low credit score can be attributed to many things.
 It could be that you have a history of bad credit that is affecting your rating or possibly for some first time buyers this could be down to the fact that you have little or no credit history.
 The reason for the low credit score is perhaps the more critical element of you being approved for your mortgage however, being a first time buyer should not be seen as a negative point as this alone plays a very insignificant, if no part at all, in the lenders assessment.
 All lenders use their own individual ways of making an assessment, and where some may use a very system led credit scoring process, others will use a more human approach making a manual credit check rather than relying on a computer generated credit score.

 First Time Mortgages for Bad Credit

-Our expert mortgage brokers can discuss your circumstances and advise you on the mortgages to meet your individual needs – get in touch today.
+Our expert mortgage brokers are ready to discuss your circumstances and advise you on the mortgages available to meet your individual needs – get in touch today.

 HOW DO FIRST TIME BUYERS OBTAIN A MORTGAGE WITH BAD CREDIT?

 As a first-time buyer with a bad credit record – either through an adverse credit event, or due to no credit history at all – you might expect to find a few more obstacles than usual placed in your path to getting a mortgage.
 Mainstream lenders and those on the high street might be reluctant to extend an offer of a mortgage to anyone who does not fit their ideal credit profile, but there are a large number of ‘bad credit mortgage’ lenders who could be willing to accept your application.